Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Maximal matching in rounds

-The intuition behind this invariant is that nodes' degrees decrease roughly as expected in the sub-sampled graph, and nodes $v \in B$ do not lose too many edges to their neighbors in $X(v)$ (which we will need to ensure that many of them can be matched in the sub-sampled graph).
+The intuition behind this invariant is that nodes' degrees decrease roughly as expected in the sub-sampled graph, and nodes $v \in B$ do not lose too many edges to their neighbors in $X(v)$ (to ensure that many of them can be matched in the sub-sampled graph).

 One can see that the invariant holds for $j = 0$ trivially, by definition of sets $\E_0$ and $B$.

 \paragraph{Distributing edges and nodes among the machines.}

 In order to implement our scheme in the \MPC model, we first allocate the nodes and the edges of the graph among the machines. \begin{itemize} \item Each node $v$ distributes its adjacent edges in $\E_{j-1}$ across a group of \emph{type $A$} machines, with $n^{4 \delta}$ edges on all but at most one machine (which holds any remaining edges). \item Each node $v\in B$ also distributes its adjacent edges in $X(v) \cap \E_{j-1}$ across a group of \emph{type $B$} machines in the same fashion. \end{itemize}